 Who are your favorite writers?

 Raymond Chandler, Andy Rooney, Charles Schulz, Peg Bracken, E.B.
-White, Jean Kerr, Ray Bradbury, Ross Macdonald, James Sallis, John Cheever, F. Scott Fitzgerald, Fred Allen, Nora Ephron, Aaron Sorkin, John Updike, Erma Bombeck, too many TV/film/advertising/song writers to name.
+White, Jean Kerr, Ray Bradbury, Ross Macdonald, James Sallis, John Cheever, Nora Ephron, Aaron Sorkin, Joseph Epstein, Erma Bombeck, too many TV/film/advertising/song writers to name.

 Who is your favorite hero of fiction?